satish-r-singh/Cheat-Sheets/README.md

 # Cheat-Sheets
-Various cheat sheets I have found on internet for easy reference
+Various cheat sheets I have found on internet for easy reference.